All Episodes

 They love to protect and serve.

-But we'll give you the last word, Patty.
+We'll give you the last word, Patty.

-No, only thank you, because seriously, and you always mention that the FBI too.
+No, only thank you, because seriously, and you always mention that, the FBI, too.

 There's a lot of good people in the FBI.